What is Lion's Mane Mushroom?

 11- A small amount of zinc, iron, calcium, and germanium.

-So, the reason it has become famous is not related to its taste, which is similar to seafood, but its healing properties.
+So, its fame is not related to its taste, which is similar to seafood, but to its healing properties.

-It has been used in traditional Chinese medicine for more than 4000 years and has proved to be so effective that it overcame the cultural barrier and landed in the West.
+It has been used in traditional Chinese medicine for over 4000 years and has proved so effective that it overcame the cultural barrier and landed in the West.

 Lion's Mane Benefits

-The main groups of compounds in Lion's Mane that exhibit neuroprotective properties are Erinacines and Hericenones.
-These related compounds stimulate the synthesis of nerves growth factors involved in maintaining and organizing neurons' function, thus preventing neurodegenerative diseases, such as dementia or Alzheimer's disease.
+The main compounds in Lion's Mane that exhibit neuroprotective properties are Erinacines and Hericenones.
+These related compounds stimulate the synthesis of nerve growth factors involved in maintaining and organizing neurons' function, thus preventing neurodegenerative diseases, such as dementia or Alzheimer's disease.

 Mushrooms are currently considered the most potent natural inducer of NGF, addressing and modulating neuronal plasticity.
-It is a property of the nervous system that allows you to adapt to the surrounding conditions and continue learning and memorizing from both experience and study.
+This property of the nervous system allows you to adapt to the surrounding conditions and continue learning and memorizing from experience and study.

 It is also a brain's response to changes in the external environment, aging, and possible pathologies.
-Thanks to neuronal plasticity, your neural networks can acquire new functions and also maintain a sufficient number of brain connections over time.
+Thanks to neuronal plasticity, your neural networks can acquire new functions and maintain sufficient brain connections over time.

 NGF also has a neuroprotective and anti-inflammatory action and prevents brain damage caused by ischemia by reducing the accumulation of free radicals.

-Thanks to these benefits related to the nervous system and the brain, Lion's Mane is helpful to treat a large number of critical conditions such as anxiety, depression, memory deficit, insomnia, Alzheimer's disease, and Parkinson's disease.
+Thanks to these benefits related to the nervous system and the brain, Lion's Mane helps treat a large number of critical conditions such as anxiety, depression, memory deficit, insomnia, Alzheimer's disease, and Parkinson's disease.

 One small, double-blind, placebo-controlled clinical trial was conducted in Japan by a company that sells mushrooms with 29 adults aged 50-80 diagnosed with mild cognitive impairment.
 (3)